 (iii) Requirement for a 72-hour service for battery faults/notifications or battery outage.
 This is a requirement for the Licensee or their maintenance provider to send a tech out to the site within 3 days of a battery error or outage to diagnose the system and create a plan to address the issue and make the repairs in a timely manner.

-(iv) Contractor should plan to perform year 10 battery refresh/replacement within the scope of the contacted SPPA electricity kWh rate.
+(iv) Licensee should plan to perform year 10 battery refresh/replacement within the scope of the contacted SPPA electricity kWh rate.
 The batteries will usually be warranted by manufacturers for up to a 10-year maximum, covering the batteries before their max state of charge falls below 85% of nameplate.
 The Licensee should swap the batteries out at the end of year 10 to ensure system longevity, or sooner if the max state of charge falls below 85% of nameplate.

 Other Agreements.
 Within thirty (30) calendar days after the Effective Date, Licensee shall provide the Judicial Council copies of all forms of other agreements including but not limited to interconnection agreements, rebate agreements, or other required agreements which Licensee anticipates that it will require the Judicial Council to execute in order to effectuate the purpose of this SLA.
 Such copies shall be delivered as provided in Section 7.8 of this SLA.
 The Judicial Council shall notify Licensee no later than thirty (30) calendar days after it receives the forms of agreements as to whether the agreements are acceptable to the Judicial Council or the Judicial Council will require amendment.
 If the Judicial Council requires an amendment the Judicial Council will provide written notice as to the form of required amendment within such thirty (30) calendar day period.
 The final agreements submitted to the Judicial Council for execution shall not deviate materially from, or impose any obligations on the Judicial Council beyond those approved forms of agreements, and the Judicial Council will not unreasonably withhold its signature on such final agreements in compliance with this section.